 What is slow fashion?

 Slow fashion brands are different than fast fashion brands because they use (or reuse) high quality material, sustainability practices, and less waste.
-They use less water, less chemicals, and less and energy to leave less of a carbon footprint on the environment.
+They use less water, less chemicals, and less energy to leave less of a carbon footprint on the environment.

 What is considered slow fashion?